 Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken.
 Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.

 On the other hand, 1 Thessalonians 5:2 states that “the day of the Lord . . . comes as a thief in the night.”
 Second Peter 3:10 makes a similar statement, although it adds, “the heavens will pass away with a great noise, and the elements will melt with fervent heat; both the earth and the works that are in it will be burned up.”
-The events mentioned in the latter scripture infer that “the day of the Lord” alludes to the Second Advent, not to the Rapture.
+Note that the events mentioned in 2 Peter 3:10 infer that “the day of the Lord” alludes to the Second Advent, not to the Rapture.

 The Old Testament also indicates that “the day of the Lord” refers to the Second Advent.
 In Joel 2:30-31, God declares, “I will show wonders in the heavens and in the earth: blood and fire and pillars of smoke.
 The sun shall be turned into darkness, and the moon into blood, before the coming of the great and terrible day of the Lord.”
-Zechariah 14:1 says, “the day of the Lord is coming,” and then the rest of the chapter describes events that will occur at that time, including the return of the Lord (Jesus Christ) to Earth.
+Zechariah 14:1 says, “the day of the Lord is coming,” and then the rest of the chapter describes events that will occur at that time, including the return of the Messiah (i.e., Jesus Christ) to the earth.

 “Watch therefore, for you do not know what hour your Lord is coming.
 But know this, that if the master of the house had known what hour the thief would come, he would have watched and not allowed his house to be broken into.
 Therefore you also be ready, for the Son of Man is coming at an hour when you do not expect Him.”